ChrisGottsacker/z3-automata-solver/README.md

-# Automaton Finder using Z3
+# Automata Finder using Z3

 Z3 can be installed using instructions from https://github.com/Z3Prover/z3